ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro2.md

 The typical approach to training a neural network in PyTorch involves several key steps:

-* Pre-process the dataset, for example normalize the data and convert it into a suitable format.
+* Preprocess the dataset, for example normalize the data and convert it into a suitable format.

 * Divide the dataset into training and testing subsets.
 You can use training data to update the model's parameters, and testing data to evaluate its performance.